Automorphisms of the mapping class group of a nonorientable surface: Preliminaries

 \subsection{Pants and skirts.}

 We will use some properties of pants and skirts (P-S) decompositions defined in \cite[Section 5]{SM1}.
-We say that a generic family of disjoint circles $\mathcal{C}$ is a P-S decomposition if each $a\in\mathcal{C}$ is two-sided and each component of $S^\mathcal{C}$ is diffeomorphic to one of the following surfaces: \begin{itemize} \item disc with $2$ punctures (pantalon of type 1), \item annulus with $1$ puncture (pantalon of type 2), \item sphere with $3$ holes (pantalon of type 3), \item M\"obius strip with $1$ puncture (skirt of type 1), \item M\"obius strip with $1$ hole (skirt of type 2). \end{itemize} A P-S decomposition $\mathcal{C}$ is called \emph{separating} if each $a\in\mathcal{C}$ is a boundary of two different connected components of $S^\mathcal{C}$.
+We say that a multicurve $\mathcal{C}$ is a P-S decomposition if each $a\in\mathcal{C}$ is two-sided and each component of $S^\mathcal{C}$ is diffeomorphic to one of the following surfaces: \begin{itemize} \item disc with $2$ punctures (pair of pants of type 1), \item annulus with $1$ puncture (pair of pants of type 2), \item sphere with $3$ holes (pair of pants of type 3), \item M\"obius strip with $1$ puncture (skirt of type 1), \item M\"obius strip with $1$ hole (skirt of type 2). \end{itemize} A P-S decomposition $\mathcal{C}$ is called \emph{separating} if each $a\in\mathcal{C}$ is a boundary of two different connected components of $S^\mathcal{C}$.

-\begin{Lemma} Let $S=N_g^n$ for $g\ge 3$ and $s=\frac{3g-7}{2}+n$ if $g$ is odd, or $s=\frac{3g-8}{2}+n$ if $g$ is even.
-Suppose that $a$ is a two-sided circle on $S$.
+\begin{Lemma} Let $S=N_g^n$ for $g\ge 3$, $s=\xi(S)$ if $g\ne 4$, and $s=2+n$ if $g=4$.
+Suppose that $a$ is a two-sided curve on $S$.
 There exits a P-S decomposition $\mathcal{C}=\{a_1,\dots,a_s\}$ of $S$, such that each $a_i$ is equivalent to $a$, if and only if $S^a$ is connected and nonorientable.
-Furthermore, if $g+n>3$ then such P-S decomposition must be separating. \end{Lemma} \begin{proof} The ``if'' part is left to the reader.
+Furthermore, if $g+n>3$ then such P-S decomposition must be separating. \end{Lemma} \begin{proof} The ``if'' part is left to the reader (see Figure \ref{maximality}).
 Suppose that $a$ is separating.
 Then all $a_i$ are separating.
-Furthermore, either each $a_i$ separates a pantalon of type 1, or each $a_i$ separates a skirt of type 1.
+Furthermore, either each $a_i$ separates a pair of pants of type 1, or each $a_i$ separates a skirt of type 1.
 It follows that $s\le n$, a contradiction.
 Now suppose that $S^{a_i}$ is connected and orientable (this is possible only for even $g$).
-Then every component of $S^\mathcal{C}$ is a pantalon of type either 2 or 3.
-Note, however, that for $i\ne j$ the circles $a_i$, $a_j$ together separate $S$ (there can be no curve on $S$ disjoint from $a_i$ and intersecting $a_j$ once; such a curve would be two-sided and one-sided at the same time).
-It follows that no component of $S^\mathcal{C}$ is a pantalon of type 3, hence all components are pantalons of type $2$.
+Then every component of $S^\mathcal{C}$ is a pair of pants of type either 2 or 3.
+Note, however, that for $i\ne j$ the curves $a_i$, $a_j$ together separate $S$ (there can be no curve on $S$ disjoint from $a_i$ and intersecting $a_j$ once; such a curve would be two-sided and one-sided at the same time).
+It follows that no component of $S^\mathcal{C}$ is a pair of pants of type 3, hence all components are pairs of pants of type $2$.
 We have $s\le n$, a contradiction.